oroikono/ETSP/README.md

 # Comprehensive Data Visualization and Model Training Repository

-This repository is a one-stop resource for training a pix2struct model, evaluating its performance, and diving into versatile data visualizations with the GraphSay class, which forms the basis for an upcoming visualization library.
+This repository is a one-stop resource for finetuning Google's Pix2struct model, evaluating its performance on a custom dataset derived from [Chart-to-Text:Paper](https://aclanthology.org/2022.acl-long.277/), and diving into charts' caption generation via GraphSay class, which forms the basis for an upcoming Chart-Captioning library.

 ## Repository Structure

 - `dataset/`: Contains the datasets required for training and evaluating the model.
-- `training/`: Includes resources and guidelines for training the pix2struct model.
+- `training/`: Includes resources and guidelines for finetuning  Google's Pix2struct model.
 - `evaluation/`: Provides tools for evaluating the trained model and analyzing its performance.
-- `library/`: Introduces the GraphSay class with use cases, setting the stage for a future comprehensive visualization library.
+- `library/`: Introduces the GraphSay class with use cases, setting the stage for a future chart captioning library.

 ## Training the Model